UNICEFECAR/parenting-app-bebbo-CMS/docs/CONTRIBUTING.md

 - **Country admin**: Manages country users and language content.

 Each user role has a dashboard.
-Country admin and Senior editor have access to country reports.
+Country admin and senior editor have access to country reports.

 ## **Menus**

 - **Global content list**: Shows all published content.

-- **Country content list**: Shows language-specific content for the
+- **Country content list**: Shows language-specific content for the user.
-  > user.

-- **Add content**: Editors, Global Admin, and Senior Editors can create
+- **Add content**: Editors, Global Admin, and Senior Editors can create content.
-  > content.

 - **Manage Taxonomies**: Shows all taxonomy terms.

 - **Manage Media**: Allows users to manage image-related details.

-- **Manage Country**: Global Admin can add or update country and user
+- **Manage Country**: Global Admin can add or update country and user details.
-  > details.

 - **Manage Language**: Create or update languages.

-- **Manage Users**: Global Admin can add new admins and assign
+- **Manage Users**: Global Admin can add new admins and assign languages.
-  > languages.

 - **Manage Translation**: Users can send content translation requests.